rafid29mehda/All-About-ECG/Feature Extraction/README.md

 - **Practice with Real Data**: Download ECG data from Physionet (e.g., MIT-BIH Arrhythmia Database) and try extracting these features.
 - **Use Libraries**: Neurokit2, Biosppy, and SciPy are great for beginners.
 They handle complex math for you.
 - **Visualize Everything**: Plot the signals, peaks, and spectrograms to understand what’s happening.
-- **Start Small**: Begin with time-domain features (they’re the easiest), then move to frequency and time-frequency features as you get comfortable.
+- **Start Small**: Begin with time-domain features (they’re the easiest), then move to frequency and time-frequency features as we get comfortable.
 -